FortAwesome/Blog-Awesome/src/_posts/2014-05-19-stacking-text-and-icons.md

 <p data-height="170" data-theme-id="6187" data-slug-hash="dlCuq" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/davegandy/pen/dlCuq/'>dlCuq</a> by Dave Gandy (<a href='http://codepen.io/davegandy'>@davegandy</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

+### FA-COMMENT & FA-FILE-O

-We threw in a couple of other ideas in there too.
-The [comment icon](http://fontawesome.io/icon/comment/) already happens to align vertically.
-The [file-o icon](http://fontawesome.io/icon/file-o/) also works great with text after we give it a top margin.
+We threw in a couple of other examples in there too.
+The [comment icon](http://fontawesome.io/icon/comment/) already happens to align vertically, so there's no extra CSS to add.
+The [file-o icon](http://fontawesome.io/icon/file-o/) also works great with text after we give it a `.02em` top margin.

 Have any great use cases for stacking text on top of icons?
 Drop us a note on Twitter at [@fontawesome](https://twitter.com/fontawesome).